Surprising Benefits of Vitamin D for Your Skin.

-We are all more and more careful about exposure to the sun, but have we not exaggerated?
+In recent years, we are more and more careful about exposure to the sun, but have we not exaggerated?

-In recent years it seems that lack of sun exposure is often more severe!
+It is known today that the lack of sun exposure has many disadvantages!
 It turns out that most of the population even in sunny Israel has a shortage of vitamin D, which is formed in the skin after exposure to direct sun.
+Vitamin D has benefits for our skin!

 Good concentrations of vitamin D in the body were found to reduce by 40% the chance of contracting the flu, and a 60% reduction in the incidence of several common cancers.
 (2.1, 3)

-Despite the publication linking sun exposure and skin cancer.
+Despite the publications that extensive sun exposure can lead to skin cancer.
 It was found that proper exposure to the sun reduces the risk of skin cancer.

-In fact, skin cancer is much more common among people working in closed rooms than among people who work outside and are exposed to the sun (2, 4(
+In fact, skin cancer is much more common among people working in closed rooms than among people who work outside and are exposed to the sun.
+We now realize that Vitamin D can benefit our skin.
+We need the sun in order to get the proper amount of Vitamin D!

 UV radiation is made up of two types: UVA and UVB.
-Both types of radiation cause tanning, UVB radiation is absorbed into the upper layer of the skin and causes rapid tanning and vitamin D production, while UVA penetrates deeply and causes long-term damage to the skin without vitamin D. The office is exposed mainly to UVA radiation without the UVB radiation and does not usually penetrate through the windows.
+Both types of radiation cause tanning, UVB radiation is absorbed into the upper layer of the skin and causes rapid tanning and vitamin D production, while UVA penetrates deeply and causes long-term damage to the skin without vitamin D. People who work in the office are exposed mainly to UVA radiation without the UVB radiation.
+It does not usually penetrate through the windows.
+Therefore they may lack Vitamin D and its benefits.

 Vitamin D is a steroidal vitamin that affects every cell in the body and is one of the strongest natural fighters against cancer.
-Increases the rate of destruction of mutated cells (cells that later develop into tumors) and reduces the proliferation and rate of proliferation of tumor cells.
+It increases the rate of destruction of mutated cells (cells that later develop into tumors) and reduces the proliferation and rate of proliferation of tumor cells.

 So what do you do about vitamin D?